It’s time to start thinking about the Back to School shopping. Explore how your brand can get in on the action with our top tips and student insights.

 “I bought a few paper items like a calendar, planner, a whiteboard calendar, and other desk items to hold my stapler, paper clips, binder clips, note cards, binders – everything that you’d need for school like binders and such.
 I also got a few accessories like lamps, some wall art, a rug, a mirror, and other stuff like that to decorate my dorm with” – Margaret, current nursing student.

-To make a crucial first impression on 2021’s freshmen, start planting seeds before they even arrive on campus.
+To make a crucial first impression on the next wave of freshmen, start planting seeds before they even arrive on campus.
 Whether they’re opting for ecommerce or heading in store (82% mix both methods), students will be heading into uncharted waters and discovering brands for the first time.
 Make sure yours is one of them.

 What are students buying?